ananyaaswal14/Bank-Loan-Data-Analysis/README.md

 # Bank-Loan-Data-Analysis
-Conducted an in-depth analysis of comprehensive bank data to visualize and understand key performance indicators (KPIs).
+This project focuses on analyzing comprehensive bank data to identify key performance indicators (KPIs) and trends.
+Using Power BI, we cleaned, merged, and visualized data to extract meaningful insights, enabling better decision-making for financial institutions.